analysis-tools-dev/static-analysis/README.md

 - [errcheck](https://github.com/kisielk/errcheck) - Check that error return values are used.
 - [errwrap](https://github.com/fatih/errwrap) - Wrap and fix Go errors with the new %w verb directive.
 This tool analyzes fmt.Errorf() calls and reports calls that contain a verb directive that  is different than the new %w verb directive introduced in Go v1.13.
 It's also capable of rewriting calls to use the new %w wrap verb directive.
 - [flen](https://github.com/lafolle/flen) - Get info on length of functions in a Go package.
+- [Go Meta Linter](https://github.com/alecthomas/gometalinter) :warning: - Concurrently run Go lint tools and normalise their output.
+Use `golangci-lint` for new projects.
 - [go tool vet --shadow](https://golang.org/cmd/vet#hdr-Shadowed_variables) - Reports variables that may have been unintentionally shadowed.
 - [go vet](https://golang.org/cmd/vet) - Examines Go source code and reports suspicious.
 - [go-consistent](https://github.com/Quasilyte/go-consistent) :warning: - Analyzer that helps you to make your Go programs more consistent.